Nathy14/Coin-Converter/README.md

 ## How to use

-You type the value in Real in the input and then click in the "Calculate" button.
+Type the value in Real in the input and then click in the "Calculate" button.

 ## Prints of the interface